hipe/tmx/zerk/doc/issues.md

 [#023]       CLI for..
            #track :[#here.3]: glob in niCLI
+      #wish  (same as above, but for no-deps. track native implementations) [cm] also called "list"
              ( #was: #open de-generalize the invites ) :[#here.2]: styling diaspora
              :[#here.1]: styling